-(ii) to exchange ideas on how to thrive at the University of Michigan and how to excel as an educator, researcher, and community contributor;
+(ii) to exchange ideas on how to thrive at the University of Michigan as an educator, researcher, and community contributor;

 (iii) to serve as a support network and to promote the interests of its members;

-(iv) to promote academic and cultural exchange between China and the US.
+(iv) to promote open, academic and cultural exchanges between the Greater China, and the US.

 ARTICLE III.
 OFFICERS AND AUTHORITIES

 The President or her/his appointed substitute shall represent the Association in Association affairs.
-The President, in consultation with the Executive Committee, shall have the authority to set up committees, appoint committee chairs and members, and assign tasks to members.
+The President, in consultation with the Executive Committee, shall have the authority to set up ad hoc committees (task forces) by appointing committee chairs and members, and assigning tasks to members.

-The President Elect shall become the President when the term of the current President expires.
-In the event that the President cannot finish his/her term, the President-Elect shall take over the duties of the president for the remaining term, before serving as the President in the following year.
-In the case that a campus representative cannot complete his/her term, the President can appoint a replacement.
+The term of the President shall be two calendar years, from January 1 to December 31, at the expiration of which the President becomes the Past President, and the President-Elect becomes the President.
+In the event that the President cannot finish his/her term, the President-Elect shall take over the duties of the President for the remaining term, before serving as the President for the elected term.

 The Executive Committee shall have the authority to set the Association’s agenda.